ducdiep79/CasperLabs/docs/CONTRACTS.md

 ##### Step 3: Create an account at [clarity.casperlabs.io](https://clarity.casperlabs.io)

-Create an account, which automatically creates a new keypair.
+Create an account with an account key, which automatically creates a new keypair.
 This keypair should be downloaded to the machine where you will deploy contracts.

 ##### Step 4: Add motes to this account

 You can add [motes](https://github.com/CasperLabs/techspec/blob/master/implementation/tokens.rst#divisibility-of-tokens) to this account using the [faucet](https://clarity.casperlabs.io/#/faucet).
-Select the account key name associated with the account you want to add motes to and Request Tokens.
+Select the account key associated with the account you want to add motes to and click "Request Tokens".

 ##### Step 5: Deploy `counterdefine.wasm`